 I've learned that there are many ways I can spend my time alone and still be perfectly happy.
 In fact, I've asked a lot of introverts the following question: What makes you happy?
 Their answers helped me understand how many ways there are to be happy on your own, without requiring social interaction.
-Here's an article I wrote about how introverts manage to stay happy.

 Here are some things that you can do by yourself in order to find happiness:

-- Learning and playing an instrument
+- Learning to play an instrument.

-- Playing videogames
+- Playing videogames.

-- Watching Game of Thrones and rewatching the Office (or any other series you prefer)
+- Watching Game of Thrones and rewatching the Office (or any other series you prefer).

-- Running long-distances
+- Running long-distances.

-- Going on long walks when the weather is nice
+- Going on long walks when the weather is nice.

 Here's where it gets interesting though.
 These things will not just make you happier, they will also help you in regaining the fundamentals of your happiness again!

-Learning how to be happy on your own is a process that will eventually lead you to be confident, self-loving, physically and mentally fit and independent.
+Learning how to be happy on your own is a process that will eventually lead you to be confident, self-loving, physically and mentally fit, and independent.
 Hell, you might stumble upon your purpose in life while doing these things.
 You'll be surprised at how some people discover their purpose in life, as I've written about in this article using real-life examples.

 Your friends or relationships do not determine who you are

 It's important to understand that your relationships with others do not determine who you are from the inside.
-Instead, it's your personality, confidence, and purpose in life that determines who you are.
+Instead, it's your personality, confidence, and purpose in life that determine who you are.
 Other people do not influence who you are.

 I consider myself to be a happy person (more on that later).
 I have a small number of hobbies that really make me happy, some of which you'll find here.
 If you're lazy, like me, then I'll save you some time.
 The things that I am passionate about and that are my hobbies are:

-- Running long-distances
+- Running long-distances.

-- Going on long walks when the weather is nice
+- Going on long walks when the weather is nice.